 4. Triple-check and learn the regulations to avoid running into any legal issues.

-Sadly, to live off-grid has become illegal in some states and you have to know about these regulations before buying the land and building your new home.
-Personally, I will never understand why the government imposes these type of regulations, not even rainwater is free for the taking and it seems that the government is trying to make an enemy out of the US citizens.
+Sadly, to live off-grid has become illegal in some states.
+You have to know about these regulations before buying the land and building your new home.
+Personally, I will never understand why the government imposes these type of regulations.
+Not even rainwater is free for the taking in some states.
+It seems that the government is trying to make an enemy out of the US citizens.
 Unfortunately, we cannot escape from these regulations and it’s better to know what is possible and what is not when you live off-grid.
 Do a thorough research on what you will be able to do with the land you are about to purchase or what are the possible modifications you may want to make to the home.
 You will need a piece of land to live off-grid and it’s better to make the most of it.

 5. Stock up on tools and make sure you have everything you might need.